- Adjustability of the retention system

 Price as reviewed:

 The Specialized Evade helmet is a long-standing aero lid, which has been a firm favourite at Cycling Weekly for some time.
-In 2018 it received an update which brought its performance up to date, with increased aerodynamics, greater breathability and a few grams off the scales.
+Last year, it received an update which brought its performance up to date, with increased aerodynamics, greater breathability and a few grams off the scales.

 I’ve always admired the Specialized Evade.
 The aero road lid carries a stand-out aesthetic and its list of palmarès suggests it’s as fast as it looks.

 The 2018 iteration, in my option, has lost some of its angular appeal, it’s gone a little bit rounder and I’m less a fan of the look.
 However, data doesn’t lie and Specialized says the newest model, at six seconds faster than the first Evade over 40km, is “the fasted helmet the company has ever tested.”

 The new Evade is two centimetres stubbier than previous models, and it’s lighter by 15-20 grams.
 The small model we have on test tips the scales at 235g.